kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 ### Create a conda environment on your own machine

 When you install Anaconda or Miniconda, Conda makes a single base environment for you.
 It is called "base" and this is why it says "(base)" at your terminal prompt.
 You need a conda enviromnet for you project on both your local machine and on the cluster.
-Lets call both of them 'bircproject' (you can call it anything you like).
+Lets call both of them `popgen`.

 The environmnet on your local machine does not need a lot of packages since it mainly serve to let you connect to the cluster.
 This creates the enviromnet and installs `slurm-jupyter` from my conda chanel: